PRG-Mbox-Git/Profiles/Designer 4v.md

 | 13 | Use DMX | Sine | Y | X/Y Corner controls |
 | 14 | Use DMX | No Blending | Y | X/Y Corner controls |

+>**Notes:**
-* A Keystone Curve value of 0 enables the advanced  toolset that is accessed through the UI in the Mbox or Mbox Remote Application
+>* A Keystone Curve value of 0 enables the advanced  toolset that is accessed through the UI in the Mbox or Mbox Remote Application
-* When the value is set to 0 settings  from the advanced toolset will negate the standard corner, edge-blend, and linearity controls, but not the Output Geometry controls.
+>* When the value is set to 0 settings  from the advanced toolset will negate the standard corner, edge-blend, and linearity controls, but not the Output Geometry controls.

 ###Video and Utility Inputs